-Even after 4+ years of pressure and many improvements to the amount of disclosure, many law schools still keep important information about employment outcomes to themselves.
+Even after 7 years of pressure from LST and many improvements to the amount of disclosure, many law schools still keep important information about employment outcomes to themselves.
 Without access to essential information for analyzing the value of the J.D., prospective students cannot make adequately informed decisions about whether and where to attend law school.
 Moreover, policymakers cannot adequately analyze whether present policies make sense in light of new graduates' economic realities, which matters for anybody concerned about the future of the individuals making life-changing decisions, the legal profession, or the judicious use of taxpayer money.

 As schools struggle to enroll students into their J.D. programs, they have decisions to make about their incoming class sizes and credentials like LSAT scores and undergraduate GPAs.